 BACE1 is a therapeutic target of Alzhemier’s disease and is a protease responsible for N-terminal cleavage of the amyloid precursor protein (APP) responsible for producing the aggregate-forming β-amyloid peptide.
 The dendritic cells derived exosomes genetically engineered to express exosomal protein, lysosome-associated membrane glycoprotein 2b (Lamp2b), fused to neuron specific rabies virus glycoprotein (RVG) peptide were loaded with exogenous BACE1 siRNA via electroporation.
 These exosomes resulted in the neuronal knockdown of BACE1 after systemic dosing in C57BL/6 mice ( Alvarez-Erviti et al., 2011).
 This was, in fact, the first in vivo non-viral and exosomal RNA therapy to the brain.
 Similarly, the systemic administration of the modified RVG- exosomes fused with Lamp2b and loaded with miR-124 promoted cortical neurogenesis and reduced neuro-inflammation after ischemic injury ( Yang et al., 2017). miR-124 is the most abundantly expressed miRNA in the CNS and its attenuation in progenitor cells in sub ventricular zone (SVZ) abolish neuronal differentiation whereas its over expression help in obtaining neuronal identity ( Åkerblom et al., 2012).

 Exosomes derived from the normal fibroblast-like mesenchymal cells carrying short interfering RNA (siRNA) or short hairpin RNA targeted to oncogenic KrasG12D were able to suppress cancer as well as increased overall survival rate in multiple mouse models of pancreatic cancer (Kamerkar et al., 2017).
 KrasG12D is a common mutation in pancreatic ductal adenocarcinoma that derive initiation, progression and metastasis via downstream effectors such as mitogen activated protein kinase kinase (MEK), protein kinase B (AKT) and extracellular signal regulated kinase (ERK).
 These kinases are known to play critical roles in cellular differentiation, growth and survival.

+miRNAs

 The exosomes from adipose tissue derived mesenchymal stem cells (AMSCs) genetically modified to express miR-122 were shown to enhance the chemo sensitivity of hepatocellular carcinoma (HCC) HepG2 cells to Sorafenib , a multi-kinase inhibitor.
 Sorafenib remains the standard of care for unresectable or advanced-stage HCC.
 In this study, exosomes were directly delivered into the subcutaneous HepG2 xenograft mice models via intra-tumor injection to effectively transfer miR-122 to HCC cells.( Lou et al., 2015).
 The main targets of miR-122 are ADAM10, a metalloproteinase; IGF1R, a tumor promoting growth factor receptor; and cyclin G1.
 These targets are involved in promoting tumorigenesis and modulating drug sensitivity across different cancers.
 Consistently, the 122-Exo treatment caused reduced expression of these genes in HCC cells in vitro ( Lou et al., 2015).